-- "Coins are manufactured by a standardized procedure that is effective but not perfect, and symmetric with respect to heads and tails.
-Tacks are asymmetric, and manufactured to less exacting standards." - Justifies generalizing from previous coins to the present coin. - Justifies smoother and stronger prior than raw experience alone. - Explains why seeing 10 flips each for 200 coins is more valuable than seeing 2000 flips of one coin.
+- "Coins are manufactured by a standardized procedure that is effective but not perfect, and not in principle biased toward heads or tails." - Justifies generalizing from previous coins to the present coin. - Justifies smoother and stronger prior than raw experience alone. - Explains why seeing 10 flips each for 200 coins is more valuable than seeing 2000 flips of one coin.